shellhazard/pgxstore/README.md

 # pgxstore

+_(fork note: no changes have been made here, this is purely to lock the dependency)_

 A session store backend for [gorilla/sessions](http://www.gorillatoolkit.org/pkg/sessions) - [src](https://github.com/gorilla/sessions).

 Forked from [antonlindstrom/pgstore](https://github.com/antonlindstrom/pgstore) and modified to use [jackc/pgx](https://github.com/jackc/pgx) instead of database/sql.